Welcome to the campaign to save

 2020.

-Unfortunately the present owner has continued to
+Unfortunately the owner continued to ignore the

-during the lockdown caused by the 2020 pandemic he
+lockdown caused by the 2020 pandemic he

 subdivided the building anyway, opening a small part